 Skip to main content

-If you lived in or visited Pleasanton, California in the early 2010s, you probably spent some time at Stoneridge Shopping Center.
+If you lived in or visited Pleasanton, California in the early 2010s, you probably spent some time at Stoneridge Mall.
 Back in 2013, the mall was in full swing — with major anchor stores, popular fashion retailers, and a lively food court that made it a go-to destination for shopping, dining, and socializing.

 Today, we’re taking a look back at the 2013 Stoneridge Mall directory— a snapshot of a retail era that many in the East Bay still remember fondly.

-2013: a snapshot of Stoneridge Shopping Center
+2013: a snapshot of Stoneridge Mall

 In 2013, Stoneridge Mall was anchored by: